05 Jan Tips on choosing high-quality senior care providers

 - What are your expectations for vacation time, and are you willing to help find coverage for the days that you need to take off?

 - Will you drive to appointments or errands when needed?
-Will you be comfortable driving my loved one’s car if need be, or using your own car to run chores if we request it?
+Will you be comfortable driving my loved one’s car, or using your vehicle to run chores if we request it?
 Do you expect mileage reimbursement if your car is used?

 - Are you legally allowed to work in the U.S.?